7 Guidelines for Building a Home Gym in Your Apartment

 Crunches are an essential bodyweight workout

-3. Incorporate bodyweight workouts
+Incorporate bodyweight workouts in Your Home Gym

 Although getting a bunch of equipment sounds exciting and motivational, there’s a large cost barrier for many folks looking to get a workout in.
 Lots of workout equipment isn’t cheap.
 If you can’t afford a gym membership or new equipment, that’s okay!
 There are still plenty of workouts that are focused only on using your body weight.
-DC Lucchesi of Run Charlotte says, “Push-ups, crunches, planks, lunges, and squats can provide you with a near-total-body workout without even leaving your apartment!
+DC Lucchesi of Run Charlotte says, “Push-ups, crunches, planks, lunges, and squats can provide you with a near-total-body workout without even leaving your home gym apartment!
 An easy internet search will yield lots of variations and modifications to keep it fresh and fun, and ensure you’re using proper form.”

 Lei Fei of Crossfit RTP agrees, “Leave yourself some open floor space!
 Many useful exercises can be performed with your own body weight.
 Having a clear space to perform these will help you stay safe and clutter-free.
 You can also utilize the surrounding areas around your building.
 Is there a nearby walking path that can be used instead of that bulky treadmill?”

-4. Remember to do your cardio
+Remember to do your cardio

 “For cardio, running is one of the best exercises you can do (although I may be biased) and requires minimal equipment when you run outside; avoid the common mistake of running as hard as you can all the time and slow down so you can have a full conversation on most of your runs, even if that means taking walk breaks,” shares Elisabeth Scott, Founder and Head Coach of Running Explained.
 “And if you live somewhere with a ton of stairs, lucky you!
 A few repetitions of going hard up those stairs and walking slowly back down for recovery is a whole-body exercise that targets your cardiorespiratory system, builds strength and power in your lower legs, improves core strength, and helps with agility and coordination as well!”